 Associated with these proposals for change are proposals for incorporation amongst legal practitioners.
-Such a proposal was put forward by the Victorian Law Institute but apparently withdrawn when the implications of the Andre Practices Act.
-55 were considered.
+Such a proposal was put forward by the Victorian Law Institute but apparently

-It seems unthinkable to me that lawyers should be forced-into partnership: The trend in the United States is certainly towards eroding the role of the sole practitioner 56 Indeed the trend in the United States is distinctly away from private practice and towards business and government engagement.
-57 Any solution will have to accommodate itself to the in substantive law and count systems which the profession has to openate ...
-Asministry soundikely that we wild abandon entirely the adversary system will be a need for the foreseeable set future for trained advacates ToAl ready the Barnis tending to "specialise and, by a process of evolution rather than imposition, is tending to move in the direction predicted by Mr. shustices Jacobs in 1968 and the Young Solicitors in 1972 There are the of course; ancillary matters that must be clarified.
-We must consider, for example, whe there ertificates of specialisation as are needed, adventising; of special ties permitted sethe two-counsel rule a bolished and sononraid ven the advensary system. the talents and inclinations of a limited number of the profession towards advocacy, the history of the development of a separate Bar and the other arguments pro and con, my own feeling is that a separate Bar will survive current scrutiny.
+It seems unthinkable to me that lawyers should be forced into partnership.
+The trend in the United States is certainly towards eroding the role of the sole practitioner $^{56}$ Indeed the trend in the United States is distinctly away from private practice and towards business and government engagement.
+5. Any solution will have to accommodate itself to the substantive law and court systems which the profession has to operate.
+As it is unlikely that we will abandon entirely the adversary system, there will be a need for the foreseeable future for trained advocates.
+Already the Bar is tending to specialise and, by a process of evolution rather than imposition, is tending to move in the direction predicted by Mr. Justice Jacobs in 1968 and the Young Solicitors in 1972.
+There are, of course, ancillary matters that must be clarified.
+We must consider, for example, whether certificates of specialisation are needed, advertising of specialties permitted, the two-counsel rule abolished and so on.
+Given the adversary system, the talents and inclinations of a limited number of the profession . towards advocacy, the history of the development of a separate Bar and the öther arguments pro and con, my own feeling is that a separate Bar will survive current scrutiny.
 At the same time there is no doubt that peripheral abuses which mar the present system will disappear, to adapt Mr. Justice Jacobs, at the end of "a golden autumn".